Building a Content Plan Checklist

 As a starting point, your or your client audience has to get used to receiving the very basic types such as educational materials, promotional videos, motivation and fun content along with engaging and user-generated content (UGC).

-There are a few of the different content types you could use:
+There are a few of the different social media content formats you could use:

 - How-to articles